googleforgames/agones/examples/allocation-endpoint/README.md

 ```

-`[CLOUD-RUN-ENDPOINT]` is the cloud run endpoint printed out after running the terraform.
+`[CLOUD-RUN-ENDPOINT]` is the cloud run endpoint FQDN printed out after running the terraform.
+Leave out the scheme when setting the value e.g. `allocation-endpoint-proxy-<code>.a.run.app`.

 ## Future considerations
 - Requests using this example goes to public IP.
 For clusters in the same project you can instead leverage VPC with private IPs and remove dependency to the Service Account and Secret Manager to issue JWT in the proxy.